RTMecha/BetterLegacy/snapshots.md

 ### Core
 - Optimized setImageOther modifier by loading the sprite before iterating through the group.
 - Reworked dynamic homing speed again to actually act as a delay rather than a speed value.
+- Continuing work on the parallax port.
+It'll be a while until it's fully ready.

 ### Editor
 - Reorganized / reworked a ton of Editor UI.
 - Renamed Dynamic Homing's "Speed" value to "Delay" due to the behavior of this changing.
+- Image objects' selection area now changes to fit the image size.

 ### Example Companion
 - Example's commands make him say something now.